Building consent planning check

 - maximum building height and the method used to calculate maximum building height

 In the event that further information is required to allow for a comprehensive plan check against all relevant rules a letter will be sent out and you will be asked to provide further details to satisfy the request.
 Should there be a delay in responding to the request for information your building consent may be issued with a notice advising that work should not proceed and you will not be able to book an inspection until all planning matters are resolved.

 Should your proposal require resource consent then the building consent may only be issued subject to section 37 of the Building Act 2004.
 Section 37 means you cannot start works until the required resource consent has been obtained and can only be lifted once the plans submitted as part of the building consent match those submitted for any resource consent that has been granted.

 So the best advice is to check your building consent application against the relevant rules and provisions of the Nelson Resource Management Plan and the Nelson Air Quality Plan prior to submission.
 Top of the South maps can provide information about the planning overlays; this information is also available on the planning maps within the Nelson Resource Management Plan.

-If you think your proposal may require resource consent or you would like more advice you are welcome to contact the duty planner on 03 546 0200.
+If you think your proposal may require resource consent or you would like more information you are welcome to contact the Duty Planner on 03 546 0200.

 Remember providing all the necessary information with your building consent application could avoid delays for your proposed building work.